unionst/union-toast/README.md

 - `View.toast(isPresented:content:)` - Present a toast with custom SwiftUI content

 ### UIKit
-- `UIViewController.presentToast(_:animated:completion:)` - Present a toast with a view controller
+- `UIToastController(viewController:)` - Create a toast controller with a UIViewController
+- `UIToastController(content:)` - Create a toast controller with SwiftUI content
-- `UIViewController.dismissToast(animated:completion:)` - Dismiss the current toast
+- `UIToastController.dismiss(animated:completion:)` - Dismiss the toast
+- Present using standard `present(_:animated:completion:)` method

 ## Requirements